justincpresley/map-suite/docs/renderer.md

 * Returns: None
 * Usage: `clearRouteType(routeType)`
 ## `createScrollEventListener`
-* Description: Creates a scroll event listener and handles the event to provide scrolling capability. jCanvas does not provide a scroll event for us :(
+* Description: Creates a scroll event listener and adds it to the canvas.
+On a scroll event, each object on the screen is resized and translated based on where the cursor is on the screen.
+Normally jCanvas handles mouse events for us, but this is an exception, so we must do it ourselves. 😞
 * Parameters:
 	* canvasID: String containing the HTML ID of the canvas
-	* animate: Boolean, whether or not to animate the scrolling
 * Returns: None
 * Usage: `createScrollEventListener(canvasID)`
 ## `clearServiceCenters`
-* Description: Clears the Service Center buffer from the Renderer and re-renders the map.
+* Description: De-registers all service centers from the renderer.
 * Parameters: None
 * Returns: None
 * Usage: `clearServiceCenters()`
 ## `drawUS`
-* Description: Renders the background image of the United States from js/USMap.js
+* Description: Renders the background image of the United States based on the JSON object in js/USMap.js.
 * Parameters:
   * canvas: The jCanvas object representing the HTML canvas
 * Returns: None